The self-management system Getting Things Done is designed to help users efficiently and punctually complete tasks using lists and calendars.

 Priority

-If you’ve narrowed down possible actions based on the three criteria and have different options, let the priority decide for you: Which task is most important?
-Start with this task.
+If you’ve narrowed down possible actions based on the three criteria and have different options, let priority decide for you.
+Ask yourself which task is most important? and then start with this task.

 Let’s say you’re in the office and you have an hour of unscheduled time before your performance review.
 You could cross a few phone calls off your list, write a report, or continue working on an idea for a workshop.
 Since the workshop will be held in three days and you haven’t prepared yet, you choose this task.
 It has priority.
 The report, on the other hand, is a routine report, and the phone calls can wait a few days.